-Buccinator along with orbicularis oris and pharyngeal constrictor forms a functional unit (buccinator mechanism) which is essential for orofacial functions (swallowing, sucking, whistling, chewing, vowel pronunciation).
-If the buccinator is weakened or paralyzed, food tends to accumulate in the vestibule during chewing.
+The buccinator, along with orbicularis oris and pharyngeal constrictor, forms a functional unit (buccinator mechanism) which is essential for orofacial functions (swallowing, sucking, whistling, chewing, vowel pronunciation).
+Food tends to accumulate in the vestibule during chewing if the buccinator is weakened or paralyzed.

-The fascial spaces confine early infection, but since the spaces communicate with each other, as the infection progresses, the inflammation can involve the other spaces.
+The fascial spaces confine early infection, but since the spaces communicate with each other, the inflammation can involve the other spaces as the infection progresses.
 The buccal space is the fascial space limited superomedially and inferomedially by fibers of the buccinator muscle originating from alveolar processes of the maxilla and mandible.
 Thus, the roots of the posterior teeth are related to this space.
 Any infection in the parotid may extend to the buccal space and vice versa.

 Kang HC,Kwak HH,Hu KS,Youn KH,Jin GC,Fontaine C,Kim HJ, An anatomical study of the buccinator muscle fibres that extend to the terminal portion of the parotid duct, and their functional roles in salivary secretion.
 Journal of anatomy.
 2006 May; [PubMed PMID: 16637883]